-Cluster – non-accredited voluntary alliance of three or more ACPE accredited centers in a specific geographic area; may include other educational institutions located in same area.
+Cluster – non-accredited voluntary alliance of three or more ACPE accredited centers in a specific geographic area; may include other educational institutions located in the same area.

-Collegial Competence – collaboration with colleagues, respecting their dignity, gifts, and personhood while honoring one’s own, and demonstrated by the capacity and motivation to regularly use peer relationships for consultation, support, clarification, and challenge in the practice and development of the art of supervision.
+Collegial Competence – collaboration with colleagues, respecting their dignity, gifts, and personhood while honoring one’s own, and demonstrated the capacity and motivation to regularly use peer relationships for consultation, support, clarification, and challenge in the practice and development of the art of supervision.

 Commendation – part of the Accreditation Commission’s final action, when appropriate, designating a certain portion of a center’s documentation, operations, or program design and execution as exceptional.
 Specific ACPE Standards must be cited for commendations.

 Commission – a representative group given authority to make decisions on behalf of ACPE.